molindo/molindo-pipelines/README.md

 Container for use as Bitbucket Pipelines image

-- installed awscli and jshon
+- awscli and jshon installed
-- added scripts for Docker and Bamboo
+- scripts for Docker and Bamboo integration